the-t-in-rtf/gpii-testem/docs/testem-component.md

 ## Paths

 By default, Testem resolves paths to source code, files to be served, and test pages relative to the directory from which you run the command.
-The `gpii.testem` component makes this more consistent by setting the effective working directory (`options.testemOptions.cwd`) to the directory in which the configuration file is stored, so that tests will not fail simply because you have run them from another directory.
-Testem also has safeguards to avoid serving up content outside of the current working directory.

-To avoid problems with both, it's best to store your testem configuration javascript file in a directory higher up than all of the code and test pages you need, and to use relative paths for `sourceDirs`, `testPages`, and `serveDirs`.
+To avoid problems, it's best to store your testem configuration javascript file in a directory higher up than all of the code and test pages you need, and to use relative paths for `sourceDirs`, `testPages`, and `serveDirs`.
+For, example, a `testem.js` file in the root of your repository will be able to reference all of your tests and code using relative paths.

 ## Cleanup

 By default, Testem generates browser content in the directory [`os.tmpdir()`](https://nodejs.org/api/os.html#os_os_tmpdir), which it does not clean up when the test run is complete.
 The `gpii.testem` component automatically cleans this up by default.

-You can also make use of the underlying static cleanup function, `gpii.testem.cleanupTestemContent(path, callback)`, which will remove any directories that match `testem-*` from `path`.
-If `callback` is supplied, it will be called when the cleanup process completes.
+It also cleans up instrumented code and raw coverage data.

 # `gpii.testem.coverageDataOnly`